aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ## NatsTargetConfiguration

-NatsTargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for connecting to and sending to a NATS subject.
+NatsTargetConfiguration extends the type  [TargetConfiguration](../core/target-configuration.md) with specific configuration data for connecting to and sending to a NATS subject.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"NATS-TARGET"</strong>

 **Properties:**